naji111/TP_JS_Mobile/README.md

-# Python script to write a README file based on the Express.js project

-# Define the content for the README
-readme_content = """
 # Express.js CRUD Application

-This project demonstrates a simple CRUD application using Express.js, supervised by Prof. Amal Ourdou and prepared by Naji Ezzoubir.
+This project demonstrates a simple CRUD application using Express.js, supervised by Prof. Amal OURDOU and prepared by NAJI Ez zoubir.

 ## Features